StoopedLLC/stooped-mobile-v1/readme.md

 ### general file naming convention
 Any file that exports a component should be named in PascalCase.
 Anything that is not a component should be named in camelCase.
 For example, if you are exporting a component called `MyComponent`, the file should be named `MyComponent.js`.
 If you are exporting a function called `myFunction`, the file should be named `myFunction.js`.
 Any screens that is part of the navigation should have the name `Screen` at the end of the file name.
 For example, if you are exporting a screen called `Home`, the file should be named `HomeScreen.js`.
 If you are exporting a screen called `MyProfile`, the file should be named `MyProfileScreen.js`.
 Note that screen files exports a component, so the file name should be in PascalCase.

+### changes in route naming
+Implemented babel.config.js package - root import, which allows us to change the names of importing from the root. i.e We now use '@styles/Styles' to import the Styles.js file instead of the conventional './frontend/assets/styles/Styles'.
+This helps with organization.

 ### installed packages
 see [package.json](/package.json) for the most updated list of packages